openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

 ``--nic <net-id=net-uuid,v4-fixed-ip=ip-addr,v6-fixed-ip=ip-addr,port-id=port-uuid>``
   Create a NIC on the server.
+Specify option multiple times to create multiple
+  NICs.
+  Either
+  net-id
+  or
+  port-id
+  must
+  be
+  provided,
+  but
+  not
+  both.
+  net-id:
+  attach
+  NIC
-Specify option multiple times to create multiple NICs.
-Either net-id or port- id must be provided, but not both. net-id: attach NIC to network with this UUID, port-id: attach NIC to port with this UUID, v4-fixed-ip: IPv4 fixed address for NIC (optional), v6-fixed-ip: IPv6 fixed address for
+  to network with this UUID, port-id: attach NIC to port with this UUID, v4-fixed-ip: IPv4 fixed address for NIC (optional), v6-fixed-ip: IPv6 fixed address for